 Discover updates from across the ANA Enterprise, and the latest examples of nurses leading the way to improve health care for all.

-American Nurses Association and other leading nursing organizations are joining together to strongly support the Improving Care and Access to Nurses (ICAN) Act.
+ANA, along with our partner organizations strongly support the Improving Care and Access to Nurses (ICAN) Act (H.R.
+2713).

 In celebration of National Nurses Month, the American Nurses Association (ANA) President Jennifer Mensik Kennedy, PhD, MBA, RN, NEA-BC, FAAN, made a special community visit with nursing students at Oregon Health and Science University (OHSU) School of Nursing.